Skip to main content

 First, they always should be snapshots in time.
 You should be able to pick any given moment in time from your backups and restore it.
 Last week?
 Check.
 13 days ago?
 Check.
 3 months ago?
 Check.
 2 years ago?
 Probably; it depends on how long your backup strategy has you keeping backups.
 100 years ago?
 We are pretty sure modern digital computers didn't exist back then.

 Which brings us to the second principle: operate according to a backup strategy.
 Backups should follow a well-designed backup strategy.
 It should lay out how often you back up; if any are whole backups or incremental, which ones; where you store the backups; how often you practice recoveries; and many other elements.
-Perhaps most importantly, it lays out who ones the process.
+Perhaps most importantly, it lays out who owns the process.
 It is risky to assume that each group will handle it on their own.
 A good backup strategy designates the true owner of data and its protection.

 Third, "you only are as good as your last backup, but your backup is only as good as your last restore."
 It isn't enough to do backups.
 You have to test them.
 If the first time you try recovery is when you desperately need it, chances are pretty good it won't work.
 You need to test your backups regularly, seeing it the restores work, and adjusting where necessary.
 Recoveries aren't what come after, they are part of your backup strategy.